 hours of early intervention and allied health services delivered.

-children from migrant families were welcomed through childcare in KU’s Adult Migrant English Program (AMEP) services.
+children from refugee and new migrant families were welcomed to Australia through childcare in KU’s Adult Migrant English Program (AMEP) services.

 early childhood education services were supported by KU Inclusion Agency staff.

 funding applications were assessed by KU’s Inclusion Development Fund Manager team.